Gary Busey: Pet Judge

 Gary Busey: Pet Judge is an American streaming nontraditional comedy court miniseries starring Gary Busey.
-The court show starred Gary Busey.
 It was created and directed by Jack Vaughn.
 Written by Justin Wright Neufeld and Galloway Allbright, the show features Busey adjudicating pet-related disputes within a courtroom setting.

 Alongside Busey, the show stars comedian Mike E. Winfield as a bailiff and Ian Abramson as a post-trial interviewer, and was narrated by Shadoe Stevens.
 The show premiered on May 25, 2020, and consists of six episodes.